 Bleach or other disinfectant may still need to be used if you are cleaning up a sewer back-up or a toilet overflow, something that has bacteriological contaminants in it.
 But bleach is now seen to be overkill for most needs, and dangerous to use.

 Why is bleach dangerous?
 If you mix bleach with ammonia, it will produce a highly toxic gas - right in your face.
 Many household cleaners have bleach in them and many more have ammonia in them.
-That is why government bodies have become worried about suggesting that people mix bleach with anything.
+In addition, some types of mould react to bleach and give off toxic fumes as well - like as if they were defending themselves!
+That is why government bodies have become worried about suggesting that people mix bleach with anything or even over use it on mould clean-up.
 TSP is a good unscented cleaner, but if concentrated it is corrosive.
 Protect your skin and your eyes while working.
 Wear a mask as well to protect your lungs.

 Why don't we need to kill the mould?
 For most of the mould in our houses, it is not the mould itself that bothers us, but by-products of the mould.
 Hence, dead mould can still raise havoc with allergies, because those by-products are not affected by the disinfectants.
 We have to clean-up and remove all traces of the mould.
 For more details on the three categories of mould (allergen, infectious, poisonous), as well as the debate between the spellings of mould and mold, see "Just What Is Mould Anyway?".